ckrez/it358-chn/docs/configuring_cif.md

 ## Configuring logging to CIFv3

-SSH into your CHN Server instance.
+If you do not already have an SSH session established with your workshop-chn-server, SSH into your CHN Server instance.

 On Mac/Linux:
 ```bash